cositools/cosi-data-challenges/README.md

 The tools needed to complete the Extragalactic challenges are demonstrated in the [Crab spectral fit](https://github.com/cositools/cosipy/tree/main/docs/tutorials/spectral_fits/continuum_fit/crab) and [Polarization (ASAD method)](https://github.com/cositools/cosipy/blob/develop/docs/tutorials/polarization/ASAD_method.ipynb) notebooks.

 ### DC3 Goals:
-- Perform the image and spectral fit of AGN NGC 1068 to determine the flux in the COSI band and the coronal cut-off energy
+- Perform the image and spectral fit of NGC 1068 to determine the flux in the COSI band and the coronal cut-off energy
-- Perform the image and spectral fit of AGN NGC 4151 to determine the flux in the COSI band and the coronal cut-off energy
+- Perform the image and spectral fit of NGC 4151 to determine the flux in the COSI band and the coronal cut-off energy
 - Test whether COSI would be able to distinguish between the different NGC 4151 spectral models
-- Measure MeV gamma-ray flux during the quasar 4C+21.35 flare and determine the duration of the flaring period
+- Measure MeV gamma-ray flux during the 4C+21.35 flare and determine the duration of the flaring period
 - Fit the 4C+21.35 spectrum in the flaring and non-flaring state
-- Perform the image and spectral fit of quasar 3C 279
+- Perform the image and spectral fit of 3C 279
 - Measure the polarization fraction and angle of 3C 279 in the hard state

 We have simulated 4 extragalactic sources: 2 are steady state sources (NGC 1068 and NGC 4151), 1 transient source (4C+21.35), and 1 polarized source (3C 279).
 Access to the response files and the simulated source and background files, including the full Wasabi path, is detailed in the [data-products](data-products/README.md) page.